Pierre Bachelet

 Pierre Bachelet (25 May 1944 – 15 February 2005) was a French singer-songwriter and film score composer.
-He was also known as Andrew Bascon.

-He died of lung cancer in 2005.

 Personal life

-Pierre Bachelet was born on 25 May 1944 in the 12th borough of Paris.
+Pierre Bachelet was born on 25 May 1944 in the 12th arrondissement of Paris.
 He was the child of Maurice and Alberte Bachalet.
 Bachelet spent part of his childhood in Calais and developed a lifelong appreciation of the North of France, which later inspired his hit song "Les corons" (1982).
-During his youth, he learned to play the piano, but his fascination with Elvis Presley led him to learn the electric guitar.
+During his youth he learned to play the piano, but his fascination with Elvis Presley led him to learn the electric guitar.
 He started a band with his friends when he was young called The Volts.

 Bachelet was married three times.
-His first son, Yannick, was born on 7 February 1964.
+His first son Yannick was born on 7 February 1964.
 After his first divorce, he married Danièle Bachelet.
-He had a second son: Quentin, and his second marriage lasted for 24 years.
-After that divorce, he married Françoise, the sister of Danièle on 31 December 1998.
+He had a second son Quentin, and his second marriage lasted 24 years.
+After that divorce, he married Françoise, the sister of Danièle, on 31 December 1998.

-He died on 15 February 2005 at his home in Suresnes, of lung cancer.
+He died on 15 February 2005 at his home in Suresnes of lung cancer.
 He now rests in Marine Cemetery of Saint-Tropez.